Research and develop ideas, new products and services

 6. Market testing - modifying the product or service according to customer, manufacturer and support organisations' feedback.
 This involves deciding the best timing and process for piloting your new product or service.
 See how to test the market.

-7. Commercialisation – determining the pricing for your product or service and finalising marketing plans.
-See pricing your proposed service or product.
+7. Commercialisation - determining the pricing for your product or service and finalising marketing plans.
+See pricing strategy for a new product or service.

 8. Product launch - a detailed launch plan can help ensure a smooth introduction to market.